-Sunday, August 24 at 3:00 pm at the Methodist Church on Route 3 in Saranac
+The Allant Trio – Sunday, August 24 at 3:00 pm at the Methodist Church on Route 3 in Saranac - FREE CONCERT

 The Allant Trio, formed at Juilliard three years ago, is emerging as one of the most dynamic chamber music ensembles on the scene.
-Pianist Beth Nam, violinist Anna Park, and cellist Alina Lim each have extensive careers in chamber music.
-The trio received in-depth coaching and guidance from distinguished Juilliard professors Toby Appel, Rohan DeSilva, Jonathan Feldman, Nicholas Mann, and Vivian Weilerstein, the Trio have won numerous competitions and awards.
+Pianist Beth Nam, violinist Anna Park, and cellist Alina Lim each have extensive careers as soloists and chamber musicians.
+Receiving in-depth coaching and guidance from their distinguished Juilliard professors Toby Appel, Rohan DeSilva, Jonathan Feldman, Nicholas Mann, and Vivian Weilerstein, the Trio have won numerous competitions and awards.
 Their concert will feature Haydn’s “Gypsy” Trio, Mendelssohn’s Piano Trio No. 1 in D Minor, and the rising young Canadian composer Kelly-Marie Murphy’s Give Me Phoenix Wings to Fly.

 June 22, 2014 – The Lavrova-Primakov Piano Duo performed music for one piano, two-, four-, and six-hands on our nine-foot Steinway at the Methodist Church.
 Approximately half of the program featured works by South African composer Braam van Eeden, including two solo sonatas and the premiere of Allegory, dedicated to Hill and Hollow Music.
 Van Eeden was present to receive a standing ovation after each (three SOs!).
 Also performed were Twelve Pieces, op.66, of Anton Arensky and Six Morceaux, op.
 11, of Sergei Rachmaninoff.
 As an encore, van Eeden joined Lavrova and Primakov at the keyboard to play Rachmaninoff’s charming Valse for six hands!